Stop Making Excuses & Start Finding Reasons

 The vast majority of reasons we have for not doing something, or continuing a destructive, or unhealthy lifestyle, are nothing more than excuses, neatly packaged to look like reasons.
+Use these steps to stop making excuses and start finding reasons.

 Making excuses is easy.
 We could make about a hundred of them right now.
 You could make an excuse for not finishing this article.
 Change takes time and effort, and a fight against the opposition, including our patterns of thinking and behavior, and those pesky excuses.
 It is time to set aside all of your excuses and start finding reasons.